Nanyx/gen-spe-mkr/README.md

 ```bash
 C:\Where\I\put\gen-spe-mkr> serve -s build
 ```
 Open up your favorite web browser and go to [http://localhost:5000](http://localhost:5000).
 As long as you do not delete your browser Cookies, the workbook you work on will remain (I use your browser local storage to keep your stuff).
-Next stop, letting you import and export your work on your computer.
+You can also save your work on your computer (and eat those cookies).

 ## License
 MIT